Miscarriage, although uniquely devastating, is not all that unusual - according to current estimates, 10-15% of all pregnancies end in miscarriage.

-The most common reason known for miscarriages is chromosomal abnormalities – i. e. irregularities in the number or structure of the embryo’s chromosomes.
-The probability of such anomalies increases significantly as a woman ages; therefore, age is an important factor with miscarriages.
-Parallel to the declining rate of natural pregnancies, the risk of miscarriage increases after 35.
-Other triggers for habitual abortion (repeated miscarriages) also include:
+The most common reason for miscarriage is a chromosomal abnormality – i. e. irregularities in the number or structure of the embryo’s chromosomes.
+The probability of such anomalies increases significantly as a woman ages, and especially after the age of 35.
+Other triggers for repeated miscarriages (habitual abortion) also include:

-Hormonal causes: The female cycle is controlled by hormones – hormonal imbalance can be the cause of recurrent miscarriages.
-Known hormone disorders include PCOS, underactive thyroid and progesterone dysfunction.
+Hormonal causes: The female cycle is controlled by hormones – hormonal imbalance can cause recurrent miscarriages.
+The most common hormone disorders include polycystic ovarian syndrome (PCOS), an underactive thyroid and progesterone dysfunction.

-Immunological causes: In rare cases, the mother’s immune system can have an incorrect reaction to the embryo where the immune system identifies the embryo as a foreign body and rejects it.
+Immunological causes: In rare cases, the mother’s immune system can react to the embryo where the immune system identifies the embryo as a foreign body and rejects it.

-Organ-related causes: Malformations, adhesions or fibroids in the uterus hinder the growth of the embryo and considerably increase the risk of miscarriage.
-Women with uterine anomalies often have fertility problems, with the result that pregnancy may not occur.
+Organ-related causes: Malformations, adhesions or fibroids in the uterus can increase the risk of failed pregnancy as the embryo's growth is hindered.
+Women with uterine anomalies in particular often have fertility problems.

-Thrombotic disorders: Women with a blood-clotting disorder can develop a circulatory disorder of the placenta during pregnancy.
+Thrombotic disorders: Women with blood-clotting disorders can develop a circulatory disorder of the placenta during pregnancy.
 The resulting undernourishment of the baby can cause a miscarriage.

-If you have suffered recurrent miscarriages while attempting to conceive naturally, fertility treatment may be the solution – provided that the diagnosis leads to a clear result.
-Please note that a miscarriage may not necessarily have one single cause.
+It is important to note that miscarriage may not necessarily have one single cause.
 Lifestyle factors such as excessive drinking, smoking (as well as passive smoking), drug consumption (and passive drug consumption) and even stress can increase the risk of miscarriage.
-Our experienced doctors will discuss the options and limits of fertility treatment with you as part of the diagnosis and settle on a treatment plan with you and, if you have one, your partner.
+Our doctors will discuss the options and limits of fertility treatment with you as part of the diagnosis and settle on a treatment plan with you and, if you have one, your partner.